Shop Like A Canadian!

 - Cultivated mushrooms (fresh and dried) – a massive variety!

-- Wild mushrooms…from chanterelles and morels to king boletes and shaggy manes, Canada’s woods are full of some of the most delicious fungi on earth.
+- Wild mushrooms…from chanterelles and morels to king boletes and shaggy manes, Canada’s woods are full of some of the most delicious fungi on earth – even truffles (on the right).

 - Frozen cranberries and cranberry juice – Mikita Farms, P.E.I.